|SIYE Time:13:25 on 13th August 2022|

 "A dozen grandchildren," Ginny's mum had said, "One of my brothers," Ginny had told me the first time I'd met her.
 I wondered how big her family was.

-As I looked around the room I saw James’s painting.
-I hadn’t noticed it when I entered, because it was on the back of the door we had come through.
-That door had remained open until Amber closed it when she left behind “nice quiet” Terry Boot.
-Henry’s picture was effectively in the same place in my kitchen, on the door between kitchen and hall, and that made me smile.
-The Potters were strangers, and possibly a little odd if they were trying to live without electricity, but the location of that carefully crafted picture was enough to assure me of their decency.
-That’s when I had my idea, I could both make Mike pay for his mistake, and get to know our new neighbours a little better at the same time.
+As I looked around the room I saw James's painting.
+I hadn't noticed it when I entered, because it was on the back of the door we had come through.
+That door had been open when I’d arrived.
+It had stayed that way until Amber closed it when she left behind "nice quiet" Terry Boot.
+I walked over to look at the painting.
+Henry's picture was in a similar place in my kitchen, on the door between kitchen and hall.
+That was enough to make me smile.
+The Potters were strangers, and possibly a little odd if they were trying to live without electricity, but the location of that carefully crafted picture was enough to assure me that they were normal, decent parents.
+That's when I had my idea, I could both make Mike pay for his mistake, and get to know our new neighbours a little better at the same time.

 'I look like I've got spots,' Ginny announced, making me jump.
 I hadn't heard her re-enter the room.

-‘No, they’re freckles, obviously,’ I assured her.
-‘They’re just not quite to scale,’ I added, making her laugh.
-She was suddenly cheerful and happy again.
-Until that moment I hadn’t realised that there had been a tension between us, but now its absence was noticeable.
+Ginny laughed.
+Suddenly, she was cheerful and happy again.
+Until that moment I hadn't realised that there had been some tension between us.
+Its absence was noticeable.
 I waited for her to stop laughing before continuing.

 'I've...'
 I began.